-Thanks go out to all that participated to the debate to the 2017 PICASSO workshop on 19 and 20 June 2017.
+Thanks go out to all that participated to the debate to the 2017 PICASSO workshop on 19 and 20 June 2017, and the PICASSO Webinar on 29 September 2017.
 Special thanks go out to the PICASSO colleagues from the 5G networks, Big Data and IoT/CPS Expert Groups who contributed from the specific perspective of their expertise.